Spring 1990 (album): Concerts

 Two tracks from the Copps Coliseum concert were previously released on So Many Roads (1965–1995), and one track from the same concert was previously released on Garcia Plays Dylan.
 Six tracks from the March 26 Knickerbocker Arena concert were previously released on Dozin' at the Knick.
-Three tracks from the Nassau Coliseum concert were previously released on Without a Net.
+Three tracks from the Nassau Coliseum concert and one from Capital Centre (Let it Grow) were previously released on Without a Net.

 The combination of the tracks from the March 24 concert at the Knickerbocker Arena with those from the same date released on Dozin' at the Knick, Postcards of the Hanging and Without a Net represent that concert in its entirety.

 A concert from the day before the Capital Centre date, recorded at the same venue, was previously released as Terrapin Station (Limited Edition).

 The remaining shows from the Spring 1990 tour were later released as Spring 1990 (The Other One).